bobmayuze/SDnD-Spring20/EndpointList.md

 # Templates

 ## GET /templates
-Get template by template_id, but if not provided, will return all templates instead
+Get template by template_id, but if not provided, will return all templates instead.
+However, if key word is provieded as a string, it will return all templates that contains that string.
 ### Request
 #### Header
 ```